 I’m proud to say that we are a successful Trust, because we ensure our students are taught by the very best teachers.
 Our educational model is distinctive, evidence-based and proven to work.

-In all four of our institutions, student outcomes remain a priority, as achieving outstanding results will open doors in the future and allow our students to progress to their preferred destinations.
+In all of our institutions, student outcomes remain a priority, as achieving outstanding results will open doors in the future and allow our students to progress to their preferred destinations.
 The question we have asked ourselves many times over the years is ‘Are strong outcomes enough?’ and the answer is simply no!
 This is why the Trust’s strategic plan for the next 3 years states that we must establish a moral balance between pursuing outstanding outcomes and developing our students both personally and socially.
 This is why we offer many experiences in and outside of the classroom.
 We hope every young person will benefit from achieving academic success whilst at the same time, developing as a well-rounded individual, ready to contribute positively to society.

-The ultimate aim is that students leave our Colleges and Academy exceeding expectations, building the necessary skills and progressing to their next phase of education or meaningful employment.
+The ultimate aim is that students leave our Colleges and Schools exceeding expectations, building the necessary skills and progressing to their next phase of education or meaningful employment.
 Because our Trust is committed to collaboration, our teachers regularly share good practice and work together to ensure our students are in a strong position to compete against the highest performing students in the country.
 We strongly believe that no young persons’ future should be determined by the circumstances into which they are born.